Introduction: Central Government Health Scheme

 Empanelment of Hospitals for Central Government Health Scheme (CGHS)

-- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to lack of hospitals under empanelment and non availability of any CGHS wellness Centre in their area.
-This leaves the beneficiaries with no choice except going to the State Government hospitals where they have to undergo numerous hardships like long waiting hours to see the doctor and get treated.
+- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to the lack of hospitals under empanelment and the nonavailability of any CGHS Wellness Centre in their area.
+This leaves the beneficiaries with no choice except to go to the State Government hospitals where they have to undergo numerous hardships like long waiting hours to see the doctor and get treated.

-Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally empanelled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other condition specified in the E-tender documents 2014 and in MOA singed with CGHS.
+- Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally impaneled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other conditions specified in the E-tender documents 2014 and in MOA signed with CGHS.

-QCI will send the recommendation to CGHS preferred within 60days and not later than 180 days from the receipt of application at NABH / QCI office.
+QCI will send the recommendation to CGHS preferred within 60 days and not later than 180 days from the receipt of the application at the NABH / QCI office.

-1) The application from the applicant hospital centre along with the relevant application fee will be received directly by QCI office.
+1) The application from the applicant hospital center along with the relevant application fee will be received directly by the QCI office.

-2) QCI will make recommendation in two categories in the following manner:
+2) QCI will make recommendations in two categories in the following manner:

-- Recommended for continuation of CGHS empanelment / not recommended.
+- Recommended for the continuation of CGHS empanelment / not recommended.

-- QCI will display on its website www.nabh.co the recommendations.
-Pertaining to all application hospital / centre which are provisionally empanelled with CGHS.
+- QCI will display them on its website www.nabh.co the recommendations.
+Pertaining to all application hospital/center which is provisionally impaneled with CGHS.

-3) The validity period of inspection would be two year from date of inspection, if recommended.
+3) The validity period of inspection would be two years from the date of inspection if recommended.

-4) Non-NABH / Non-NABH, HCO , which fails to get inspected / recommended by QCI for continuation of empanelment shall be liable to be their performance bank guarantees would be forfeited.
+4) Non-NABH / Non-NABH, HCO, which fails to get inspected/recommended by QCI for the continuation of empanelment shall be liable to be their performance bank guarantees would be forfeited.